Rdatatable/data.table/README.md

   18. `merge.data.table` by default also checks for common key columns between the two `data.table`s before resulting in error when `by` or `by.x, by.y` arguments are not provided, [#1517](https://github.com/Rdatatable/data.table/issues/1517).
 Thanks @DavidArenburg.

+  19. `dcast.data.table` now allows `drop = c(FALSE, TRUE)` and `drop = c(TRUE, FALSE)`.
+The former only fills all missing combinations of formula LHS, where as the latter fills only all missing combinations of formula RHS.
+Thanks to Ananda Mahto for [this SO post](http://stackoverflow.com/q/34830908/559784) and to Jaap for filing [#1512](https://github.com/Rdatatable/data.table/issues/1512).

 #### BUG FIXES

   1. Now compiles and runs on IBM AIX gcc.
 Thanks to Vinh Nguyen for investigation and testing, [#1351](https://github.com/Rdatatable/data.table/issues/1351).